NSTX logo Overview Programming Diagnostics Applications

 How do I make my own Scope layout files?

-1. It is best to copy a scope file from a friend, or one of the commonly-used scope input files found on VMS in the NSTX$:[UTIL.CONFIG] directory or on Unix in /p/nstxusr1/util/scopes/.
+1. It is best to copy a scope file from a friend, or one of the commonly-used scope input files found on Unix in $NSTXUSR/util/scopes/.

 2. Read about the Copy mode in the Scope documentation (in a scope, select the Copy button at the bottom, click on a graph with the left mouse button, click with the middle mouse button in the window you want the plot).